-Credit Hrs: 1 Lecture Hrs: 20 This course will give the student the knowledge and understanding of the discipline of gastroenterology.
-Focus will include planning and eating a health promoting diet based on the science of nutrition.
-Also included will be identification of patients at risk of poor nutritional status and special diet modifications.
+This course will give the student the knowledge and understanding of the discipline of gastroenterology.
+Focus will include planning and eating a healthy diet based on the science of nutrition.
+Also included will be identification of patients at risk of poor nutritional status and appropriate diet modifications.